-At around 11 pm the POM crossed the border, reportedly consisting of one old and one new fence, by climbing over the first one and then using a rope ladder to cross the latter.
-The first, old fence had barbed wire on the top.
-After crossing the border the group ran through an agricultural field until they arrived at a dry river bed after 100 meters.
-They continued their journey by walking through Greek territory, mainly farmlands and agricultural fields for four hours.
+The respondent recounted that after crossing the border the transit group ran through an agricultural field until they arrived at a dry river bed after approximately 100 meters.
+Then, as stated by the respondent, the transit group continued their journey by walking through Greek territory, mainly through farmlands and agricultural fields for four hours.

-At around 3 am on May 10, 2022 the POM were caught by uniformed men while they were walking through fields.
-Suddenly, they were blinded by flashlights and three cars in total surrounded them.
-Two members of the transit group ran away towards a farm field while the respondent and one other Moroccan man stayed – “we couldn’t [run], we just froze.
+At around 3 am on May 10, as recounted by the respondent, the transit group walked through fields when suddenly they were blinded by flashlights and that three cars surrounded them.
+Two members of the transit group reportedly ran away towards a farm field while the respondent and one other Moroccan man stayed – “we couldn’t [run], we just froze.
 We didn’t move and they came out from the cars and aimed their guns at us”.

-The vehicles are described as (1) a white Skoda car with a blue stripe on its side, a red and blue siren on top and “police” writing on the side (recognized as similar to image 1), (2) a green landrover with big tires but without any writing and a black Ford pick-up car, similar to image 2.
+The respondent described the vehicles that surrounded him as (1) a white Skoda car with a blue stripe on its side, a red and blue siren on top and “police” writing on the side (recognized as similar to image 1), (2) a green landrover with big tires but without any writing, and a black Ford pick-up car, similar to image 2.

 Image 2: Unmarked Black Ford Pick-Up

-The cars were staffed with 7 men, 3 of them wearing sage green shirts and pants with Greek and English writing on it and a Greek flag on the sleeve, identified as similar to the uniforms in image 3.
+The respondent stated that the cars were staffed with 7 men, 3 of them wearing sage green shirts and pants with Greek and English writing on it and a Greek flag on the sleeve.
+The respondent identified the sage green uniforms as being similar to the uniforms in image 3.

 The respondent noted: